Learning about a changing state: Related literature

 This paper fits into the literature on dynamic information acquisition.
 Many papers in that literature \citep[e.g.,][]{Bolton-Harris-1999-ECTA,Che-Mierendorff-2019-AER,Fudenberg-etal-2018-AER,Hebert-Woodford-2023-JET,Liang-etal-2018-,Liang-etal-2022-ECTA,Moscarini-Smith-2001-ECTA} study the optimal strategy for learning about a fixed state before taking an action at a (possibly endogenous) time.
 In contrast, this paper studies the optimal strategy for learning about a changing state before taking actions at many times. \cite{Immorlica-etal-2021-LeibnizInt.Proc.Inform.LIPIcs} also study such a strategy in a framework similar to mine.
 But they focus on allocating a ``precision budget'' across possible action times, whereas I focus on the tension between the cost and value of information at every action time.

-This focus is common in papers on rational inattention.
+This focus is common in papers on rational inattention \citep{Caplin-Dean-2015-AER,Mackowiak-etal-2023-JEL,Sims-2003-JME}.
 The closest such paper is by \cite{Steiner-etal-2017-ECTA}.
-They consider an agent who observes arbitrary signals of a time-varying state (and its history) before taking actions at discrete times. \citeauthor{Steiner-etal-2017-ECTA} assume the cost of each signal is proportional to the expected entropy reduction it delivers.
+They consider an agent who observes signals of a time-varying state before taking actions at discrete times. \citeauthor{Steiner-etal-2017-ECTA} assume the cost of each signal is proportional to the expected entropy reduction it delivers.
 This cost function is prior-dependent, which complicates \citeauthor{Steiner-etal-2017-ECTA}'s dynamic analysis because each signal changes future beliefs and, thus, future costs.
 In contrast, I assume the cost of each signal is proportional to its precision.
 This cost function is prior-independent, allowing me to solve the agent's dynamic problem analytically (see Section~\ref{sec:planning}).

-I also assume actions have quadratic state-dependent payoffs, whereas \citeauthor{Steiner-etal-2017-ECTA} assume actions have arbitrary payoffs.
-This makes \citeauthor{Steiner-etal-2017-ECTA}'s analysis more general but less penetrable than mine.
+\cite{Barilla-2025-} also studies dynamic information acquisition with a time-varying state.
+He considers an agent who buys signals of a binary state at endogenous times.
+In contrast, I consider an agent who buys signals of a continuous state at exogenous times.
+Both \cite{Barilla-2025-} and \cite{Steiner-etal-2017-ECTA} assume actions have arbitrary payoffs, whereas I assume they have quadratic payoffs.

-My ``Gaussian-quadratic'' setup is decidedly tractible, which explains its use in many related papers.
+My ``Gaussian-quadratic'' setup is decidedly tractable, which explains its use in many related papers.
 Three such papers are by \cite{Colombo-etal-2014-REStud}, \cite{Hellwig-Veldkamp-2009-REStud}, and \cite{Myatt-Wallace-2012-REStud}.
 They study agents' choices of how much to learn about a payoff-relevant state and the externalities these choices impose on other agents.
 Likewise, the agent in my model makes choices that impose externalities on his future selves.
 However, I allow the payoff-relevant state to vary across these selves.
 Indeed, my model could also be used to study a setting where different agents want to learn different states.
 I assume these states covary in a single dimension---time---but one could extend my analysis to states that covary in many dimensions.